PXL-IT-NET/Guts-DotNetEssentials/README.md

 Let's assume you want to make exercise 5 of chapter 5.

 1. Open the solution in the folder "Chapter 5".
-You can do this by doubleclicking on the **.sln** file or by opening visual studio, clicking on *File &rightarrow; Open &rightarrow; Project/Solution...* and selecting the **.sln** file.
-Alternatively you can double click on the solution in the *Team Explorer* window.
+You can do this by doubleclicking on the **.sln** file from an explorer window or by opening visual studio, clicking on *File &rightarrow; Open a project or solution* and selecting the **.sln** file.

-![alt text][img_open_solution]

 2. **Build the solution** (Menu: Build &rightarrow; Build Solution or Ctrl+Shift+B)
 3. Locate the project "Exercise 5" and set it as your startup project